MobilityDB/MobilityDB/README.md

 Status
 ------

 The current pre-release version is 1.1.
 We plan to release 1.1 when the currently ongoing packaging for Debian and YUM is finished.
 For more information, please refer to the mailing lists [pgsql-pkg-debian](https://www.postgresql.org/list/pgsql-pkg-debian/) and [pgsql-pkg-yum](https://www.postgresql.org/list/pgsql-pkg-yum/).

+MobilityDB is part of the PostGIS bundle for Windows.

 Requirements
 ------------